meshrwkv/manuals/README.md

 | 18    | `FACE_AREA`     | The area of the face defined by the vertices                                                           |
 | 19    | `ANGLE`         | The angle at the vertex in radians                                                                     |

-This approach is based on the MeshGPT method proposed by Siddiqui et al. (2023) in their paper "MeshGPT: Generating Triangle Meshes with Decoder-Only Transformers".
+This approach is based on the MeshGPT method in "MeshGPT: Generating Triangle Meshes with Decoder-Only Transformers".
 The paper can be found [here](https://nihalsid.github.io/mesh-gpt/).

 ```bibtex
 @article{siddiqui2023meshgpt,